-Team-Building On a Sailing Yacht: 9 Teamwork Activities You Can Easily Organize Under the Sails
+Team-Building Sailing Adventure: 9 Teamwork Activities You Can Easily Organize Under the Sails

-But team-building activities on the open water?
-On a sailing yacht?
+But team-building activities on a yacht, while sailing or anchored in a pristine bay?
 And the whole thing blissfully devoid of trust falls, compliment circles, and the dreaded brainstorming session?

-Now there’s a team-building event every employee & team member can get behind.
+This kind of a sailing team-building event is something that every employee & team member can get behind.

 Why?